Skip to content

 Notes and Fee Policies

-1. HST does not apply to permit fees.
+1. HST does not apply to CVC permit fees.

-5. All permits are issued for two years.
-Permit extensions and/or renewals will not be granted.
-However, applicants may re-apply for re-issuance of a new permit for the original approved works in accordance with the most recent technical requirements.
+4. All permits are issued for two years.
+Permit extensions may be granted upon request and justification as per provision found in the Conservation Authorities Act (CA Act).
+Renewals cannot be granted; however, applicants may re-apply for re-issuance of a new permit for the original approved works in accordance with the most recent legislation/regulation, CVC Watershed Planning and Regulation Policies, and CVC technical requirements.

-9. Requests for ‘Expedited Reviews’ are subject to resource availability and service level agreement (SLA) – at the discretion of the Director, Planning and Development Services.
+8. Requests for ‘Expedited Reviews’ are subject to resource availability and service level agreement (SLA) – at the discretion of the Director, Watershed Management and Development Services.

-10. CVC will not accept permit applications to recognize (existing) unauthorized works that are non-compliant with Section 28 of the CAA, CVC’s associated regulation, and/or CVC policies.
-(Existing) Unauthorized works that are non-compliant are handled through CVC’s compliance and enforcement programming.
+11. CVC will not accept permit applications to recognize (existing) unauthorized works that are non-compliant with Section 28/28.1 of the CA Act, CA regulation, and/or CVC policies.
+(Existing) unauthorized works that are non-compliant are handled through CVC’s compliance and enforcement programming.

-12. The frequency and process for undertaking future Permit fee and policy reviews shall be as follows:
+13. The frequency and process for undertaking future permit fee and policy reviews shall be as follows:

 • Permit fees shall be reviewed on an annual basis as part of the budgeting process;